AN63L/environment_monitoring/README.md

 - Initial layer speed: 20 mm/s
 - Support: everywhere at 80 degrees angle
 - **Remove overlapping volumes in Mesh fixes settings in order to print honeycomb holes on lid**

+**Update**

+For the soil and humidity sensor, the slicer configuration is the same, however the pieces to print are:
+- soil_rain_case
+- soil_rain_lid

 ## Assembly and wiring